NASA-IMPACT/COSMOS/sde_collections/DEPLOYMENT.md

-# COSMOS CI/CD — Design
+# COSMOS Deployment and CI/CD

-> Companion to [WORKFLOW.md](../WORKFLOW.md) (the curation pipeline) and
+> Companion to [WORKFLOW.md](../WORKFLOW.md) (the curation pipeline).
-> [IMPLEMENTATION_PLAN.md](../IMPLEMENTATION_PLAN.md) (phased delivery, where this is Phase 9).
 > Database backup and restore are covered in [SQLDumpRestoration.md](../SQLDumpRestoration.md).

-**This document is a design, not a runbook.** Nothing described under "Proposed pipeline" exists in the repo.
-Deploys today are manual.
-Current state is recorded below and was verified against the tree on 2026-08-11 — keep the two sections distinct as the design lands.
+**Deploys are manual today.** Everything under "Current state" describes the repo as it actually is; everything under "Proposed pipeline" is a target that does **not** exist yet — there is no deploy script and no deployment workflow in `.github/workflows/`.
+Keep the two sections distinct.

 ---